sarand0/sarand0/README.md

 ## Hi! 👋

 I'm an undergraduate student majoring in Computer Science.
-I like coding to create apps that improve life for its users.

 <!--
 **sarand0/sarand0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.